lmcr136a/AgriSim-virtual-NeRF-training/README.md

 After opening up the Unity environment, set the ```max_screenshots``` parameter in the CameraRotator script by navigating to the Main Camera's inspector GUI.

-___**Make sure to enable physical camera in the Unity GUI.**___ This is to ensure that the camera's intrinsic properties written to downstream modules correspond to a physical camera.
+___**Make sure to enable physical camera in the Unity GUI and do not edit any of the physical parameters.**___ This is to ensure that the camera's intrinsic properties written to downstream modules correspond to a physical camera.

 ![readme_unity_help](https://github.com/QuantuMope/AgriSim/assets/63471459/600b1250-f88c-490c-baef-9b1427a77083)